PoliUniLu/cora/README.md

 When using CORA (method and software), please cite it as follows:

 **Method:**
-Thiem, Alrik, Lusine Mkrtchyan, and Zuzana Sebechlebská. forthcoming.
-"Combinational Regularity Analysis (CORA): A New Method for Uncovering Complex Causation in Medical and Health Research." *BMC Medical Research Methodology*.
+Thiem, Alrik, Lusine Mkrtchyan, and Zuzana Sebechlebská.
+2022.
+"Combinational Regularity Analysis (CORA) - A New Method for Uncovering Complex Causation in Medical and Health Research." *BMC Medical Research Methodology*  **22** (1):333.
+[Link](http://dx.doi.org/10.1186/s12874-022-01800-9)

 **Software:**
 Sebechlebská, Zuzana, Lusine Mkrtchyan and Alrik Thiem.
 2022.
 CORA: A Python package for Combinational Regularity Analysis, Version <*current version number*>.
 Available from: https://github.com/PoliUniLu/cora.